YTYTYD/Quick-MIMIC-extract/README.md

 # Quick-MIMIC: A Multimodal Data Extraction Pipeline for MIMIC with Parallelization
-Quick-MIMIC: A Multimodal Data Extraction Pipeline for MIMIC with Parallelization
-Yutao Dou^12, Wei Li^2, Albert Y. Zomaya^2, and Shaoliang Peng^1
-1：Hunan University 2：University of Sydney
-accepted by: The 21st Asia Pacific Bioinformatics Conference
-At: Changsha, January 2023

 # How to run
 Details are in the readme files for each version (C and Python)